Meet the Board

 As the former Chairman of Veda Group until it was acquired by Equifax in 2016, she was involved with using big data to deliver superior outcomes for customers and the community.

 She has a strong background in financial services, particularly in insurance, having been the Chairman of Swiss Re (Australia) and Swiss Re (Life and Health) Australia; as well as Mercantile Mutual.
+She is currently a Non-Executive Director of IAG.
 In addition, she has been Chairman of Funds SA, which, under her leadership, grew members’ funds five-fold to $26 billion.
-She was also a Non-Executive Director of Macquarie Group for 15 years during a period of rapid growth.
+She was also a Non-Executive Director of Macquarie Group for 15 years during a period of rapid growth, and of Origin Energy for 14 years.

 She has strong strategy skills, demonstrated as a Partner at McKinsey & Company and as Professor in Management and Director of the MBA Program at the Australian Graduate School of Management.